Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Introduction

-The plug-in classifier resulting from the mixture model considered in this paper is based on the nonparametric estimation of the drift and diffusion coefficients.
+The plug-in classifier resulting from the mixture model considered in this paper is based on nonparametric estimation of drift and diffusion coefficients.
 This estimation problem is widely investigated in the literature.
-Focusing only on the nonparametric framework, projection estimators of the drift coefficient on a compact interval are proposed in \cite{comte2007penalized} and \cite{denis2020ridge}.
+Focusing only on the nonparametric framework, projection estimators of drift coefficient on a compact interval are proposed in \cite{comte2007penalized} and \cite{denis2021ridge}.
 For the case of the diffusion coefficient, projection estimators on a compact interval are proposed in \cite{hoffmann1999lp}, \cite{comte2007penalized}, and \cite{ella2024nonparametric}.
-In this paper, we are interested in the nonparametric estimation of the drift and diffusion coefficients on the real line.
-In this context, a projection estimator of the drift coefficient on the real line is proposed in \cite{denis2024nonparametric} from $N$ independent high-frequency observations of the diffusion process, and its excess risk is shown to reach a rate of order $N^{-\beta/(2\beta+1)}$ over the H\"older space, where the diffusion coefficient is assumed to be known and constant.
-Finally, \cite{ella2024nonparametric} built a projection estimator of the diffusion coefficient on $\mathbb{R}$ from $N$ independent observations of the diffusion process at discrete times with the time step $\Delta_n = 1/n$, and obtained a convergence rate of the risk of estimation of order $(Nn)^{-\beta/(4\beta+1)}$ on the H\"older space of smoothness parameter $\beta \geq 1$.
-In this paper, we study the minimax rate of convergence of the risk of estimation of the drift coefficient on the real line over the H\"older space.
+In this paper, we are interested in nonparametric estimation of drift and diffusion coefficients on the real line.
+In this context, projection estimators of the drift coefficient on the real line are proposed in \cite{denis2024nonparametric} from $N$ independent high-frequency observations of the diffusion process, and its risk bound is shown to reach a rate of order $\log^{6\beta}(N)N^{-\beta/(2\beta+1)}$ over the H\"older space of regularity parameter $\beta \geq 1$ where $\sigma^* \equiv 1$.
+Finally, \cite{ella2024nonparametric} built projection estimators of the diffusion coefficient on $\mathbb{R}$ from $N$ independent observations of the diffusion process at discrete times with time step $\Delta_n = \mathrm{O}(N^{-1})$, and derived a risk bound of order $(Nn)^{-\beta/4(\beta+1)}$ on the H\"older space of smoothness parameter $\beta \geq 1$. \cite{ella2025minimax} followed by the study of a faster rate of order $\exp\left(\sqrt{c\log(N)}\right)N^{-3\beta/2(2\beta+1)}$.
+In this paper, we extend the study of risk bounds for drift estimators on the real line when $\sigma^*$ is unknown, and we improve the risk bound established in \cite{denis2021ridge} when the estimation interval is compact.

 \paragraph*{Main contributions. }